 - He was called back to India in 1755 to ensure British supremacy in the subcontinent against the French.

 - He became the deputy governor of Fort St. David at Cuddalore.

 - In 1757, Clive along with Admiral Watson was able to recapture Calcutta from the Nawab of Bengal Siraj Ud Daulah.

 - In the Battle of Plassey, the Nawab was defeated by the British despite having a larger force.

-- Clive ensured an English victory by bribing the Nawab’s army commander Mir Jaffar, who was installed as Bengal’s Nawab after the battle.
+- Clive delivered a decisive English victory by inducing the Nawab’s army Commander Mir Jaffar, who was installed as Bengal’s Nawab after the battle.

 - Clive was also able to capture some French forts in Bengal.